LukaLambrecht/ML4DQMDC-PixelAE/docs/src/HistStruct.md

 input arguments:
 - df: a pandas dataframe as read from the input csv files
 - cropslices: list of slices (one per dimension) by which to crop the histograms
+- rebinningfactor: factor by which to group bins together
+- smoothinghalfwindow: half window (int for 1D, tuple for 2D) for doing smoothing of histograms
+- smoothingweights: weight array (1D for 1D, 2D for 2D) for smoothing of histograms
 - donormalize: boolean whether to normalize the histograms
-- rebinningfactor: factor by which to group bins together
-for more details on cropslices, donormalize and rebinningfactor, see hist_utils.py / preparedatafromdf!
+for more details on cropslices, rebinningfactor, smoothingwindow, smoothingweights
+and donormalize: see hist_utils.py!
 notes:
 - the new dataframe can contain one or multiple histogram types
 - the new dataframe must contain the same run and lumisection numbers (for each histogram type in it)